 The ideal app should be capable of tracking inventory across multiple listings for the same product.
-This is one of the shortcomings of the native Shopify app as it cannot effectively manage multiple inventory listings that rely on one source.
+This is one of the shortcomings of the native Shopify app, as it cannot effectively manage multiple inventory listings that rely on one source.

 As mentioned earlier, brands that sell across multiple channels will benefit significantly from having a bird’s eye view of their inventory and sales data across each channel.
 For example, they should know how each SKU is shared across listings, the quantities of inventory in each warehouse at any given time, the amounts appearing on the listings across each channel, etc. Not all inventory management software can provide these vital pieces of information as desired.

-How ShipHero makes inventory management easy on Shopify
+How ShipHero Makes Inventory Management Easy on Shopify

 With ShipHero, inventory management doesn’t stop at knowing what’s left in your warehouse or fulfillment center.
-Our all-in-one inventory tracking feature gives you limitless capabilities, including but not limited to tracking a product’s shelf life, tracking movement across warehouses, monitoring sales data across each sales channel, figuring out the best shipping routes, and even providing customer experience insights.
+Our all-in-one inventory tracking feature gives you limitless capabilities, including but not limited to tracking a product’s shelf life, tracking movement across warehouses, monitoring sales data across each sales channel, figuring out the best shipping routes and even providing customer experience insights.

 As already emphasized, the ideal inventory management app should be capable of automatically reordering inventory based on your sales records.
 ShipHero also ticks this box, and it can significantly streamline your stock replenishment process while helping your in-house buyers make better decisions.

-Also, since the app can multi-channel integrations, it monitors your stock level across all the warehouses and factors in your sales data across each sales channel before placing the order.
+Also, since the app can have multi-channel integrations, it monitors your stock level across all the warehouses and factors in your sales data across each sales channel before placing the order.
 So, you can rest assured it’ll suggest just the correct quantity you need to satisfy all your customers and not just your customers on Shopify.

-You’ll have to manually input SKUs into individual listings and update your stock levels.
+You’ll have to manually input SKUs into individual listings and update your stock levels, which can lead to poor inventory management.
 Doing this is akin to going back to managing stock using excel spreadsheets, and there’s no doubt your stock managers can make better use of their time.

-Thankfully, ShipHero, an all-encompassing inventory management software that integrates seamlessly with Shopify, is here to cover all of your inventory management needs.
-The software possesses the much-desired multi-channel inventory management capabilities to streamline your inventory management tasks and improve operational efficiency.
+Thankfully, ShipHero, an all-encompassing option for inventory management that integrates seamlessly with Shopify, is the commerce solution you need.
+The software possesses the much-desired multi-channel inventory management capabilities to streamline your inventory management tasks, get real-time location data, achieve strong sales and improve operational efficiency.